Interface configuration lets you change how UI elements are displayed and how they react.

 - Region Overlap

 This makes regions overlap the viewport.
-It means that the Toolbar and Sidebar regions, will be displayed overlapping the 3D Viewport.
+It means that the Toolbar and Sidebar regions, will be displayed overlapping the main area.

 - Corner Splitting